 - 1. Describe the etiology of pain at the end of life and issues in effective pain management. - 2.
-Assess pain accurately through use of clinical tools and other strategies, including the use of an interpreter. - Select appropriate pharmacologic and/or nonpharmacologic therapies to manage pain in patients during the end-of-life period.
+Assess pain accurately through use of clinical tools and other strategies, including the use of an interpreter. - 3.
+Select appropriate pharmacologic and/or nonpharmacologic therapies to manage pain in patients during the end-of-life period.

-EVIDENCE-BASED EVIDENCE-BASED PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
+Sections marked with this symbol include evidence-based practice recommendations.
+The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.